 4 Chips with Curry Sauce another treat to soak up the alcohol.
 Screaming hot chips with a creamy curry sauce lathered on top.
 So popular that you can now buy a myriad of curry sauce versions to make your own at home.
 This sauce probably first invited the English to try curries and thank god their taste buds (well some of them) have evolved since that point.

-6 That of course brings me to jellied eels, one of the more historic English foods – jellied eels are to me absolutely revolting.
+6 Jellied Eels – that of course brings me to jellied eels, one of the more historic English foods and it could truly be considered the national dish of England (if you live in the East end) – jellied eels are to me absolutely revolting.
 Chunks of silvery eel coated in slimy gelatin.
 In the 18th century, native eels were plentiful in the River Thames and estuary, and Dutch eel barges and fishmongers a common sight.
 One cheap and easy preparation, particularly among the East End working-class poor, was to chop the eels, boil them in herbs, and then allow them to cool; the eels would produce enough of their own gelatin so that a soft jelly would form around the pieces.
 (Today, a bit of gelatin is often added.)
 They say the taste is mild and salty but not fishy but you would have to get past the nasty look of them and all that jelly.

 7 Winkles sigh…another East end favourite – tiny minute sea snails that you have to use a pin to dig out the meat and dip in hot butter or garlic mayonnaise.